Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### MultiphaseSystemDescription

-Information about the phases in the multiphase system.
+To describe a multiphase system, precise information about the phases used and the applied system must be provided.

 - __phases_number__
   - Type: posfloat